Bruce Gagnon is the Coordinator of the

 Sekai Journal (Japan), CounterPunch, Space News, Z Magazine,

 and Canadian Dimension.
-Bruce has a new version of his book out in 2008 called
+Bruce published a new version of his book in

-Arsenal of Hypocrisy that spells out U.S. plans for space domination.
+Arsenal of Hypocrisy that spelled out U.S. plans for space domination.

-This Issue that currently runs in eight Maine communities.
-(This show
+This Issue that currently runs in 13 Maine communities.
+(This show can

-can also be seen from the GN’s website.)
+also be seen from the GN’s website.)
+Bruce co-hosts a weekly radio show at Bowdoin College in Brunswick, Maine.

 In 1968 Bruce was Vice-chair of the